Lars-Water/customhys/README-MultiProcessingApproach.md

 This document details the multiprocessing architecture used in this project.
 It is designed to solve the challenges of state management when using `fork`-based multiprocessing, ensuring both correctness and performance.

+**Note:** A comprehensive audit of all functions requiring the `@requires_main_process` decorator has been completed.
+The full list of decorated functions can be found in the [Decorator Audit File](./README-MultiProcessingApproach-Tags.md).

 ## 1. The Problem: State Fragmentation

 The core of the application involves running multiple `Hyperheuristic` instances in parallel to explore different search operator spaces.
 The initial approach used Python's `multiprocessing.Process` to create these parallel workers.